HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

   )
 }}

 The table below details the cache TTL values for desktop requests by type.
-Most content types are being cached, however CSS resources are consistently cached with high TTLs.
+Most content types are being cached; however CSS resources are consistently cached with high TTLs.

 <figure>
   <table>